RidwanAz/AI--Testing/aws-wordpress-site-core-2-step-31/README.md

 ![subnets](./images/subnets.PNG)

-3. Create a route table (public) and associate it with public subnets
+3. Create a route table (public) and associate it with public subnets.
+(Name: onyi-public-rtb)
-  - Name: onyi-public-rtb

-4. Create a route table (private) and associate it with private subnets
+4. Create a route table (private) and associate it with private subnets.
+(Name: onyi-private-rtb)
-  - Name: onyi-private-rtb

-5. Create an Internet Gateway (onyi-igw) and attach to our VPC
+5. Create an Internet Gateway (onyi-igw) and attach to our VPC.

 6. Edit a route in public route table, and associate it with the Internet Gateway.
 (This is what allows a public subnet to be accesible from the Internet)